Get Started Free

 Figure 3.
 Conceptual model of transactions in Kafka

-Sending the Commit markers involves the use of a transaction coordinator, which is a dedicated service run on each Kafka Broker.
+Sending the Commit markers involves the use of a transaction coordinator, which is a dedicated service running on each Kafka Broker.
 This is necessary to ensure that Commit markers are atomically appended to for each participating message batch, regardless of topic, partition, and broker locality.

 The transaction coordinator is the ultimate arbiter that finalizes a transaction, and it maintains a durable transaction log, also stored in Kafka, to back this up (this step implements two-phase commit).